Sotheanat/MediaCollector/README.md

 # MediaCollector
-Introducing MediaCollector: Your Ultimate Movie Collection Organizer!
+<bold>Introducing MediaCollector: Your Ultimate Movie Collection Organizer!</bold>

 Are you tired of spending endless hours searching for your favorite movies?
 Do you want a convenient way to organize and enjoy your movie collection?
 Look no further!
 MediaCollector is here to revolutionize the way you manage and access your movies!